Formal moduli problems with cohomological constraints: Introduction

-\textbf{Conventions and notations}: \begin{enumerate} \item[$\bullet$] A field of characteristic $0$ will be always denoted by $k$. \item[$\bullet$] dgla is the abbreviation of differential graded Lie $k$-algebra while cdga means commutative differential graded augmented $k$-algebra. \item[$\bullet$] $\Mo_k$ is the category of chain complexes of $k$-modules and $\Mod_k$ is the corresponding $\infty$-category. \item[$\bullet$] $\Li_k$ is the category of differential graded Lie $k$-algebras and $\Lie_k$ is the corresponding $\infty$-category. \item[$\bullet$] $\cdga_k$ is the category of commutative differential graded augmented $k$-algebras and $\cdg_k$ is the corresponding $\infty$-category. \item[$\bullet$] For any $A_* \in \cdg_k$ (respectively, $\mathfrak{g}_* \in \Lie_k$), $\Mod_{A_*}$ (respectively, $\Mod_{\mathfrak{g}_*}$) denotes the corresponding $\infty$-category of $A_*$-modules (respectively, $\mathfrak{g}_*$-modules). \item[$\bullet$] $\dg_k$ denotes the full sub-category of $\cdg_k$ consisting of commutative differential graded artinian algebras cohomologically concentrated in non-positive degrees. \item[$\bullet$] $\Art_k$ is the category of artinian rings with residue field $k$. \item[$\bullet$] $\ens$ is the category of simplicial sets. \item[$\bullet$] $\mathcal{FMP}$ is the homotopy category of formal moduli problems. \item[$\bullet$] For a given formal moduli problem $X$, $\qc(X)$ denotes the $\infty$-category of quasi-coherent sheaves on $X$. \end{enumerate}
+\textbf{Conventions and notations}: \begin{enumerate} \item[$\bullet$] A field of characteristic $0$ will be always denoted by $k$. \item[$\bullet$] dgLa is the abbreviation of differential graded Lie $k$-algebra while cdga means commutative differential graded augmented $k$-algebra. \item[$\bullet$] $\Mo_k$ is the category of chain complexes of $k$-modules and $\Mod_k$ is the corresponding $\infty$-category. \item[$\bullet$] $\Li_k$ is the category of differential graded Lie $k$-algebras and $\Lie_k$ is the corresponding $\infty$-category. \item[$\bullet$] $\cdga_k$ is the category of commutative differential graded augmented $k$-algebras and $\cdg_k$ is the corresponding $\infty$-category. \item[$\bullet$] For any $A_* \in \cdg_k$ (respectively, $\mathfrak{g}_* \in \Lie_k$), $\Mod_{A_*}$ (respectively, $\Mod_{\mathfrak{g}_*}$) denotes the corresponding $\infty$-category of $A_*$-modules (respectively, $\mathfrak{g}_*$-modules). \item[$\bullet$] $\dg_k$ denotes the full sub-category of $\cdg_k$ consisting of commutative differential graded artinian algebras cohomologically concentrated in non-positive degrees. \item[$\bullet$] $\Art_k$ is the category of artinian rings with residue field $k$. \item[$\bullet$] $\ens$ is the category of simplicial sets. \item[$\bullet$] $\mathcal{FMP}$ is the homotopy category of formal moduli problems. \item[$\bullet$] For a given formal moduli problem $X$, $\qc(X)$ denotes the $\infty$-category of quasi-coherent sheaves on $X$. \end{enumerate}

-\begin{ackn} We would like to profoundly thank J. Lurie for explaining some notions in \cite{6}.
-A special thank is sent to N. Budur for several precious comments and interesting questions which helped to improve not only the quality but also the readability of the paper. \end{ackn}
+\begin{ackn} The author would like to profoundly thank J. Lurie for explaining some notions in \cite{6} on which the paper relies heavily.
+A warm thank is sent to N. Budur for several precious comments and interesting questions which helped to improve not only the quality but also the readability of the paper.
+Finally, the author is specially thankful to the referee whose dedicated work led to a great amelioration of this paper.

+The work is supported by the Institut de Mathématiques de Jussieu-Paris Rive Gauche, the Centre de Math\'{e}matiques Laurent Schwartz and the Grant G0B3123N of N. Budur from FWO. \end{ackn}